hudson-and-thames/mlfinlab/docs/source/implementations/labeling_excess_mean.rst

 during market crashes they are lower (Coqueret and Guida, 2020).
 Labeling according to a benchmark such as mean return alleviates this issue.

-A dataframe containing forward total stock returns is calculated from close prices.
+A dataframe containing forward returns is calculated from close prices.
 The mean return of all companies at time  :math:`t`  in the dataframe is used to represent the market return, and excess returns are calculated by subtracting the mean return from each stock's return over the time period  :math:`t`.
 The numerical returns can then be used as-is (for regression analysis), or can be relabeled to represent their sign (for classification analysis).